duygusimsek/UFOs/README.md

 Or if they delete the previous entries and enter new filters, the table will be updated by using the new criteria.

 ## Summary
+Unfortunately, the webpage that was created is not user-friendly yet.
+There are a couple of things that need to be improved.

+* The filter table has no enter button.
+It could be confusing for some users.
+To prevent that confusion a click-button could be added.
+* The user has to know a specific date, city, or other criteria in order to make a successful search.
+The information table appears empty when a criterion was searched that is not in the dataset.
+The user should be informed with a message or a search list can be added to the filter table.
+* The webpage is “case sensitive”, and due to that issue even if the user input matches with the dataset, the user won’t be able to access the result.
+The code needs to be updated to accept upper and lower case letters.

 ## Sources